 Aside from the bakery, they serve coffee (it’s one of my go-to morning spots), breakfast, lunch/dinner plates and sandwiches, both pre-made to go and made to order.
 The breakfast sandwiches are simple but fantastic – it’s just cheese, a tomato slice, eggs, plus if you’d like bacon or sausage on a brioche roll or croissant.
 I get the combo frequently, which is the sandwich, a medium coffee and a side of fruit for about $7.
 They also sell some Middle Eastern fare like kebabs and rice dishes.

 A nice spot for hot coffee, breakfast, lunch or a quick bite for home.
-They also have some outdoor seating, nice for enjoying your coffee and watching the people.
+They also have some outdoor seating for nice weather, nice for enjoying your coffee and watching the people.